yarnett/snake_game/README.md

 ## Summary

-Snake is one of the first mobile games in development.
+Snake is one of the [first video game genres](https://en.wikipedia.org/wiki/Snake_(video_game_genre)).
 We will be creating a browser based version using our understanding of OOP and DOM manipulation.
 This will be your first dynamic, single-page app.
 It's a game, so have some fun and get creative once the basic functionality is created!

 ## Learning objectives